 To be thin AND healthy you need low glycemic foods!
 Low glycemic recipes call for only low glycemic ingredients.

 To make this easy it is best to get rid of all the foods you don't need anymore, the high glycemic foods.
-They contribute to fat storage, cause food cravings and over eating and are simply not healthy.
+They contribute to fat storage, trigger food cravings and over eating and are simply not healthy.

-fats.
-See the high glycemic foods list for a list of these fats and all high
+Throw away your foods with refined, hydrogenated fats that are the unhealthy fats.
+See the high glycemic foods list for a list of these fats and all high glycemic foods.
+And keep reading for the recipes below.

-Now comes the fun part.
+Now comes the fun part!
 Stock your pantry with olive oil, raw nuts, seeds, whole grains and legumes.
 Include canned beans, canned, chopped tomatoes and lots of your favorite spices.
 Many natural foods stores sell olive oil in bulk and you can take your own jar so it's not expensive.
 Remember you will be using small amounts for cooking and salad dressings.
 You can learn to stir fry.

 Become familiar with the low glycemic food list and get to know your local farmer's market.
 You want to avoid processed foods that have high glycemic preservatives.
 Buy fresh and local ingredients from your neighbors and local farmers.

-Low glycemic foods are far cheaper than high glycemic ones when you factor in the costs to your health to eat highly processed, white foods.
+glycemic ones when you factor in the costs to your health to eat highly

 Look for cookbooks and recipes that incorporate the Mediterranean style of cooking and eating.
 The traditional, Mediterranean way of cooking uses more legumes, whole grains, olive oil, raw nuts and seeds, lots of fresh produce and a little meat.
 It is rich in high fiber foods and low glycemic.